These diamond buying tips include need-to-know information provided in many of the diamond education pages on Everything Wedding Rings.

 GIA certified diamonds with a color grade of D-I will not show any color tints to the untrained eye.

-And if you have any questions about buying a diamond or a diamond ring which are not answered here, just use the handy comment box at the end of the page to send in your questions!
+If you have any questions about buying a diamond or a diamond ring which are not answered here, just use the handy comment box at the end of the page to send in your questions!

 Start with Certified Diamonds

-Premium diamond wedding rings and engagement rings too are crafted with diamonds which are certified by one of these laboratories.
+Premium diamond wedding rings and engagement rings are crafted with diamonds which are certified by one of these laboratories.

 The only exception to this recommendation is if you are buying a diamond antique engagement or wedding ring, an estate ring or a gently used ring that contains a diamond which has not been previously certified.